 gathered over 800 days of SISURE data, and looked at the maximum clock error, ephemeris error and the combined user range error for that period.
 The following plots show what the maximum errors look like.
 To keep the plots readable, I've only plotted two satellite's worth of data in each.

 These plots show something good.
 The errors in both clock and ephemeris (and hence the SISURE) are clamped.
 This means that they do not grow past a certain value - a value we can estimate and use to our advantage.
 Even when the errors oscillate over the day, we can say that on average, the errors will not go above some value.
 This clamping behavior is not a result of GPS system mathematics or design stability.
-It's the direct result of active participation and monitoring by the United States Air Force 2
+It's the direct result of active participation and monitoring by the United States Space Force 2

 This may be old information to some, but I want to be clear on why these errors do not grow.
 The GPS system continually broadcasts its position and clock state information to users world wide.
 The information the satellites broadcast was predicted by 2SOPs and uploaded to the satellite roughly 24 hours earlier.
 When this predicted data is sent to a GPS satellite by 2SOPs it's called a nav upload.
 Nav uploads only occur when they are necessary, that is, when a satellite's predicted position differs from its actual position (that's the Kalman Filter's estimated position).
 So the maximum error a satellite will broadcast is determined by 2SOPs - they do the clamping.
 Without this clamping, we would see errors that increase roughly quadratically over time.
 Thanks 2SOPs!